ethanbeaver/CPP-Pass/README_professor.md

 **Quillan Jacobson:**

 - Assisted in conceiving project idea
-- Reviewed written code and fucntion
+- Reviewed written code and function
-- Offered what support i could when writing
+- Offered what support I could when writing